 Figure 1: Server Shipments and Average Server Values.
 Source: IDC

-As you can see from the chart, server volumes were a piddling 2 million units in 1996, and the ASV was north of $35,000 per unit.
+On this the chart, server volumes were a piddling 2 million units in 1996, and the ASV was north of $35,000 per unit.
 Why is that?
 Well, this was the heyday of the Unix market, and even if Unix volumes were low compared to X86 servers, Unix machines cost big bucks because of their reliability and scalability, which drove up ASVs.
-Also, IBM's mainframes and AS/400s were still going strong in 1996 (relatively speaking, of course), and Digital Equipment, Hewlett-Packard, and a few others were still selling lots of proprietary minicomputers and mainframes.
+Also, IBM's mainframes and AS/400s were still going strong in 1996 (relatively speaking, of course), and Digital Equipment, HP, and a few others were still selling lots of proprietary minicomputers and mainframes.
 Relentless competition in the Unix space during the dot-com, ERP, and Y2K booms of the late 1990s nearly doubled server volumes, and server makers started grabbing features from high-end machines and throwing them into midrange gear and putting midrange features into entry gear in an effort to keep selling prices from falling.
 This strategy propped up server ASVs, of course, but it had the long-term effect of erasing some of the distinctions between server classes.
 This phenomenon has happened many times in the past several decades of the system and server business, and it will keep on happening.